HgAlexx/Hg.SaveHistory/README.md

 - Recently opened backup profiles
 - Pinned backup profiles

-To pin a profile, click the pin in the recent profiles list.
+To pin a profile, click the pin icon in the recent profiles list.

 To unpin a profile, click the trash can icon.